 On March 2, 2012, that test confirmed her worst fears.
 Cancer.

 In the weeks that followed, Sue began receiving weekly chemotherapy treatments and daily radiation therapy treatments.
-The radiation created such bad burns on her esophagus that she had to use a feeding tube for nutrition.
+The radiation left her needing to use a feeding tube for nutrition.
 She lost 40 pounds.
 Although measures are taken to prevent these reactions for this type of treatment, there are rare times that response to radiation can present as a skin reaction.
 We have many treatments available for these types of reactions and it is common for esophageal cancer patients to need nutrition support during treatment.
 We are committed to caring for and supporting our patients through cancer treatments.